 Symptomatically, swine flu is similar to seasonal influenza or flu, but this is caused by a different strain of a virus.
 Swine flu is a respiratory disease caused by flu viruses (H1N1 and H3N2v) which infect the respiratory tract.
 The symptoms are fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills, fatigue, diarrhea etc.

 If you notice the symptoms lingering on for more than the usual 3-5 days, go to a doctor for a further and thorough diagnosis.
 Children, senior citizens, and people with cardiac disorders, asthma, diabetes or pregnant women are most susceptible.
 Read more on swine flu signs & symptoms.

 Similar to a cold or flu, swine flu is very contagious and spreads through air and contact with an infected person.
 If an infected person sneezes without covering their nose and mouth, the droplets from the sneeze can carry the virus to others who can then inhale it.
 Also, touching contaminated surfaces can increase the risk of infection.

 Swine Flu Vaccine

-Dr Rajiv Chabbra, HoD, Paediatrics, Artemis Health Institute, Gurgaon says, “The productive efficacy of the vaccination is about 87% and it works better for children aged 5 years and less, and adults over 50.
-For others it may or may not work.
+Dr. Rajiv Chabbra, HoD, Paediatrics, Artemis Health Institute, Gurgaon says, “The productive efficacy of the vaccination is about 87% and it works better for children aged 5 years and less, and adults over 50.
+For others, it may or may not work.
 Furthermore, getting the vaccine now would be like trying to buy an umbrella when you're in the middle of the monsoon.
 It takes about 2-3 weeks for the effect of the vaccine to come in.
 So if you get it now, we can't be sure that it will be beneficial.”
-Know more on Swine flue vaccines
+[Explore more on Swine flu vaccines]